VizuaaLOG/BulmaJS-Docs/source/docs/master/2-core-components/dropdown.blade.md

     - ../alert
 ---

 Bulma provides a button dropdown component.
 By default, this component needs Javascript to show/hide the dropdown when the button is clicked/tapped.
-You can add the `is-hover` class to show/hide the dropdown when the user places there mouse over the button.
+You can add the `is-hover` class to show/hide the dropdown when the user places their mouse over the button.

 However, the default behaviour for the drop-down component requires a sprinkle of Javascript.
 The BulmaJS dropdown plugin will allow you to easily allow a dropdown to be shown/hidden via a mouse click.